 This poller watches the whole “coolproject” section of the repository, so it will detect changes in all the branches.
 We could have said:

 repourl = "svn://myrepo/projects/coolproject/branches/7.2"

 to watch only a specific branch.

-To watch another project, you need to create another change source – and you need to filter changes by project.
-For instance, when you add a change source watching project ‘superproject’ to the above example, you need to change:
+To watch another project, you need to create another change source, and you need to filter changes by project.
+For instance, when you add a change source watching project ‘superproject’ to the above example, you need to change the original scheduler from:

 Since we’re watching more than one branch, we need a method to tell in which branch the change occurred when we detect one.

 This is what the

 split_file argument does, it takes a callable that Buildbot will call to do the job.

 The split_file_branches function, which comes with Buildbot, is designed for exactly this purpose so that’s what the example above uses.